URI Modifiers

 use League\Uri\Modifier;

-echo Modifier::from("https://example.com/?kingkong=toto&foo=bar%20baz&kingkong=ape")
+echo Modifier::wrap("https://example.com/?kingkong=toto&foo=bar%20baz&kingkong=ape")

 ->encodeQuery(PHP_QUERY_RFC1738)